m7a/bo-ial/README.md

 This can be a more structured approach than having tons of bookmarks or searching documentation online all of the time.
-Since IAL consists of files external to the web browser, it can be synchronized across devices and browsers.
-It is also possible to serve it through a web server in order to locally host commonly needed API documentation and links.
+Since IAL consists of files external to the web browser, its contents can be synchronized across devices and browsers.
+It is also possible to host it on a web server in order to locally provide commonly needed API documentation and links.

 IAL consists of two main components:

  1. _XHTML Template_:
-    A page template is provided that can be used as a “homepage” for all the documentation collected.
+    A page template is provided that can be used as a “homepage” for all the collected documentation.
 The page consists of multiple search boxes (for Internet and local searches respectively) and “boxes” into which links can be placed.
 These links can point to local documentation or websites.
  2. _Scripts_:
     Scrips are provided for downloading API documentations from the respective vendors as HTML files that can be stored locally.
-Additionally, the scripts contain code to extract relevant keywords from the downloaded HTML and add links to those keywords to a JSON file (`script.js`) that can then be included from the homepage in order to enable a keyword-based search from the homepage.
+Additionally, the scripts contain code to extract relevant keywords from the downloaded HTML.
+These keywords are then stored in a JSON file (`script.js`) along with links to the respective matching pages.
+Including these `script.js` files from the IAL home page enables a keyword-based search to search the documentation.

 The idea is that these components provide a framework that users can take as an example that can be customized to fit their own uses.